Suitable alternative employment

 You might be able to take another role with your employer ('suitable alternative employment') if you're legally classed as an employee.

-If a suitable alternative role comes up in your organisation, your employer must offer it to you rather than make you redundant.
-If more than 1 person is suitable for the same role, your employer may need to hold interviews for it.
+If a suitable alternative role comes up in your organisation, your employer must offer it to you or to someone else who is being made redundant.
+Your employer might need to hold interviews to check if the role is suitable for you, or if it could be suitable for more than one person.

 Your employer should offer the alternative role before your current role ends.